-Here, z_t - Output of update gate KaTeX parse error Expected 'EOF' got ''' at position 2:

-h'+ - Candidate hidden state

-h{t-1} - Hidden state at the previous timestep
+Here, zt - Output of update gate KaTeX parse error: Expected 'EOF', got '' at position 2: $h'{-}t$ - Candidate hidden state ht-1 - Hidden state at the previous timestep

-It can be observed that whenever z_t is 0, the information at the previously hidden layer gets forgotten.
-It is updated with the value of the new candidate hidden layer (as $1-z_t$ will be 1).
+As we can see in the above formula, whenever zt is 0, the information at the previously hidden layer gets forgotten.
+It is updated with the value of the new candidate hidden layer(as 1-zt will be 1).
 If zt is 1, then the information from the previously hidden layer is maintained.
 This is how the most relevant information is passed from one state to the next.